-Obtain the concrete sample at or near the point of discharge by the delivery equipment and prior to incorporation into the work, except when concrete is placed by pump or conveyor.
-When concrete is placed by pump or conveyor, obtain the field sample for strength tests at the discharge end of the pump or conveyor.
+The exception to obtaining the concrete sample at or near the point of discharge by the delivery equipment is when concrete is placed by pump or conveyor.
+When concrete is placed by pump or conveyor, obtain the field sample for strength specimens at the discharge end of the pump or conveyor.

 Since concrete is accepted or rejected on tests from relatively small samples of concrete, it is very important that the sample be truly representative of the concrete batch.
-Samples shall not be obtained from the first 4 $\rm ft^3$ (0.1 $\rm m^3$) or from the last 4 $\rm ft^3$ (0.1 $\rm m^3$) of discharged concrete.
+Samples shall not be obtained from the first 4 ft^3 (0.1 m3) or from the last 4 ft^3 (0.1 m3) of discharged concrete.